NCEAS/metacat/docs/user/metacat/source/query-index.rst

 Regenerating The Index
 ----------------------
 When the SOLR index has been drastically modified, a complete regeneration of the index may be necessary.
-Please see the example below to re-index all objects:
+Please see the example below to re-index all objects or the `Metacat Admin API`_ docs:

  # curl -X PUT -H "Authorization: Bearer $TOKEN" https://<your-host>/<your-context>/d1/mn/v2/index?all=true

- # where $TOKEN is an environment variable containing your indexer token (see overview of major changes above).
+ # where $TOKEN is an environment variable containing your indexer token

  **Example:**